 ---|---|

-Exam | 90 minutes |
+Core Pure Paper 1 & 2 | 90 minutes each |

 As a Further Mathematician, we would expect you to be very fluent with all higher tier GCSE topics.
 Most importantly Algebra, Quadratics, Surds, Indices, Trigonometry.
 Getting a copy of the CGP 'Head Start to A-level Maths' book (ISBN 9781782947929) and working through it before starting the A level course will be good preparation.
 You could also consider getting a copy of the Year 1 A level Pure Maths book (ISBN 9781292183398) and starting to working through this.
 And finally, working hard on GCSE Further Maths or ADDMaths will be excellent preparation.

-In addition to these, we supply a wealth of resources on our Godalming Online pages.
+Individual members of the department will support their students and encourage them to succeed.
+We also run lunchtime college support sessions most days and students often comment on how much extra maths support there is available.
+In addition to these, we supply a wealth of resources on our Teams pages.
 These include directed notes, videos, exemplar exam questions and exercise sheets.
-We also organise trips to lectures and take part in the Surrey Schools Maths Challenge at Surrey University.
+We provide all students with booklets which contain notes and examples on the entirety of the course.
+We also organise trips to lectures (Maths Fest and Maths Inspiration) and take part in the Surrey Schools Maths Challenge.

 Maths is a subject with many applications as well as providing a basis for further study in its own right.
 It will be a requirement for a variety of university courses, ranging from sciences and engineering to economics and aspects of computing.
 It will also be an advantage for many other university courses which have components of Maths or Statistics within them, for example, Geography, Psychology, Sociology, Architecture and Design Technology.